Cosmology without Einstein's assumption that inertial mass produces gravity: Dark Matter and Dark `Energy'

 \subsection{Drainholes}

-The `drainhole' model of a gravitating particle developed in~\cite{elli1} and proposed as a source for the negative, gravitationally repulsive mass density $\bar \mu$ in the action integral of Eq.~(\ref{eqn6}) is a static, spherically symmetric, vacuum ($\mu = \bar \mu = 0$) solution of the same field equations (\ref{eqn7}) that the cosmological model of the preceding sections is a solution of, but with $\psi = 0$.\footnote{$\textbf{\textit R}_{\alpha \beta}$ and $\textbf{\textit R}$ here are the negatives of those in~\cite{elli1}.}$^,$\footnote{The scalar field $\phi$ was presumed in~\cite{elli1} to satisfy the wave equation $\square \phi = 0$ obtained from allowing $\phi$ to vary in the action integral.
-In retrospect, however, that is seen to have been a redundancy, as the field equations (\ref{eqn8}), which follow from variation of the metric alone, reduce to $2 \, (\square \phi) \phi_{.\alpha} = 0$, a consequence of which is $\square \phi = 0$.} This space-time manifold has come to be recognized as an early (apparently the earliest) example of what is now called by some a `traversable wormhole'~\cite{clem1}, and has been analyzed from various perspectives by others~\cite{chcl,clem2,kasabh,arme,shha,perl,daka,nazhza,mull, dese,dknn,manu,naniiz}.
+The `drainhole' model of a gravitating particle developed in Ref.~\cite{elli1} and proposed as a source for the negative, gravitationally repulsive mass density $\bar \mu$ in the action integral of Eq.~(\ref{eqn6}) is a static, spherically symmetric, vacuum ($\mu = \bar \mu = 0$) solution of the same field Eqs.~(\ref{eqn7}) that the cosmological model of the preceding sections is a solution of, but with the unorthodox choice $\phi \neq 0,\,\psi = 0$.\footnote{${\bm R}_{\alpha \beta}$ and ${\bm R}$ here are the negatives of those in Ref.~\cite{elli1}.}$^,$\footnote{The scalar field $\phi$ was presumed in Ref.~\cite{elli1} to satisfy the wave equation $\square \phi = 0$ obtained from varying $\phi$ in the action integral.
+In retrospect that is seen to have been a redundancy, as the field Eqs.~(\ref{eqn9}), which follow from variation of the metric alone, reduce when $\psi = 0$ to $2 \, (\square \phi) \phi_{.\alpha} = 0$, a consequence of which is $\square \phi = 0$.}$^,$\footnote{Apparently the first to find static, spherically symmetric, vacuum solutions of Eqs.~(\ref{eqn7}), albeit with the drainhole-excluding, orthodox choice $\phi = 0,\,\psi \neq 0$ (descended directly from Einstein's assumption that inertial mass produces gravity), was I.~Z.~Fisher, in 1948.~\cite{fish}} This space-time manifold has come to be recognized as an early (apparently the earliest) example of what is now called by some a `traversable wormhole'~\cite{clem1}, and has been analyzed from various perspectives by others~\cite{chcl,clem2,kasabh,arme,shha,perl,daka,nazhza,mull, dese,dknn,manu,naniiz,abe,naas}.
 Its metric has the proper-time forms